flutter/website/flutter-for-android.md

 ## What are the equivalent of activities and fragments in Flutter?

 In Android, an `Activity` represents a single focused thing the user can do.
-A `Fragment` represents a a behavior or a portion of user interface.
+A `Fragment` represents a behavior or a portion of user interface.
 Fragments are a way to modularize your code, compose sophisticated user interfaces for larger screens, and help scale your application UI.
 In Flutter both of these concepts fall under the umbrella of `Widget`s.

-As mentioned in the [Intents](#what-is-the-equivalent-of-an-intent-in-flutter) section, in Flutter screens are represented by `Widgets`, since everything is a widget in Flutter.
+As mentioned in the [Intents](#what-is-the-equivalent-of-an-intent-in-flutter) section, screens in Flutter are represented by `Widget`s since everything is a widget in Flutter.
 You use a `Navigator` to move between different `Route`s which represent different screens or pages, or maybe just different states or renderings of the same data.

 ## How do I listen to Android activity lifecycle events?

-In Android you can override methods from the `Activity` to capture lifecycle methods for the activity itself, or register `ActivityLifecycleCallbacks` on the `Application`.
+In Android, you can override methods from the `Activity` to capture lifecycle methods for the activity itself, or register `ActivityLifecycleCallbacks` on the `Application`.
 In Flutter you have neither concept, but you can instead listen to lifecycle events by hooking into the `WidgetsBinding` observer and